 Small SIP, Big Impact: Rs 2,500 monthly SIP for 30 years or Rs 25,000 for 12 years, which do you think works better?

 Power of Compounding: An SIP or systematic investment plan is a popular way of investing in mutual fund schemes of choice, as it enables investors to direct their cash towards a desired equity-related scheme gradually.
-In this article, let's look at three scenarios to learn about the role time plays when it comes to compounding.
+In this article, let's look at two scenarios to learn about the role time plays when it comes to compounding.

 A Systematic Investment Plan (SIP) is a popular way to invest in mutual funds, as it allows investors to utilise their surplus funds gradually in their chosen mutual fund scheme.
-This enables an investment to not only stay committed to their long-term investment strategy but also to harness the power of compounding.
+This enables an investor to not only stay committed to their long-term investment strategy but also to harness the power of compounding.
 For the unversed, compounding grows investments exponentially over time, helping in creating substantial wealth over the years.
 At times, compounding yields surprising results, especially over longer periods.
 In this article, let's consider two scenarios to understand how time matters in compounding: a Rs 2,500 monthly SIP for 30 years and a Rs 25,000 monthly SIP for 12 years.

 Can you guess the difference in the outcome in both scenarios at an expected annualised return of 12 per cent?